 The Loadstep Vehicle Access ladder allows you to easily access the bed of any goods vehicle.
-It’s easy to lock on for secure storage on a vehicle and the handrail folds away for easy storage, it also comes with a storing bracket and padlock for when it’s not in use.
-It is an industrial strength ladder made to the same specification as Class 1 kitemarked ladders whilst still being lightweight.
+It’s easy to lock on for secure storage on a vehicle and the handrail folds away for easy storage, it also comes with a storing bracket and padlocks for when it’s not in use.
+It is an industrial-strength ladder made to the same specification as Class 1 kitemarked ladders whilst still being lightweight.
 It can be used all around a vehicle, accommodating a variety of ground and load levels safely.

 Mobile Double Decker Trailer Access Platform

 The Mobile Double Decker Trailer Access Platform is designed to be used on loading bays and has two 100mm rear wheels and two retractable front castors which are lifted from the floor using a braking retractor handle which allows the large steel feet to impact with the floor and give maximum stability for the operator.
 The large top platform makes loading and unloading both comfortable and safe.
 The platform can be easily tailored to suit specific height requirements on sight.
-The Mobile Trailer Access Platform is tested to a working load of 300kh, has a strong wielded construction, is easy to move and is available in punched metal or anti-slip PVC tread.
+The Mobile Trailer Access Platform is tested to a working load of 300kh, has a strong welded construction, is easy to move and is available in punched metal or anti-slip PVC tread.